 Personal effects coverage: This covers any belongings in the rental car in the event they are stolen.

-The next step is to reassess your current coverage.
 When you selected your current auto insurance policy, you probably spent a lot of time researching options and making sure your coverage meets your needs.
-State requirements mandate the liability coverage that you hold, so you already have the amount of bodily injury and property damage coverage that meets minimum standards.
+State requirements such as no-fault insurance mandate the liability coverage that you hold, so you already have the amount of bodily injury and property damage coverage that meets minimum standards.

-If your current policy has collision and comprehensive coverage you are protected in these areas as well.
-However, if you did not choose these protections, it generally is worth the cost to purchase rental insurance since the unanticipated cost of replacing a rental vehicle can be devastating.
+If your current policy has collision and comprehensive coverage you are also protected in these areas; however, if you did not choose these protections, it generally is worth the cost to purchase rental insurance since the unanticipated cost of replacing a rental vehicle can be devastating.

-Check with your credit card companies to determine if you they provide rental car insurance.
-You might be surprised to learn that you have this benefit.
-While it commonly is included in cards that offer travel rewards programs, other credit cards provide offer it as well.
-In order for it to take effect, you generally must reserve the car and pay for it using that specific credit card.
-You then must decline the insurance offered by the rental company.
+Check with your credit card companies to determine if they provide rental car insurance.
+You might be surprised to learn that you have this benefit, which is commonly included in cards that offer travel rewards programs.
+In order for it to take effect, you must reserve the car and pay for it using that specific credit card and decline the insurance offered by the rental company.